Cooking shouldn’t kill.

 This is one of the world’s most pressing health and environmental problems, directly impacting close to half the world’s population.
 Unsafe cooking causes 2.6 million premature deaths each year – toxic smoke and fumes from cooking over open fires lead to health concerns like pneumonia, lung cancer, and heart disease – all of which can be prevented by switching to safer cookstoves.
 Moms and their children are disproportionally affected by this massive global challenge, suffering from not only inhaling toxic smoke, but also the burden that comes with gathering firewood for cooking.

 By developing a thriving global market for clean and efficient cookstoves, we can transform the way the world cooks, save lives, improve livelihoods, empower women, and protect the environment.
+You can check h-t to know which things can be affect.

 Clean cooking helps drive women’s empowerment.